 Atlanta is the capital of Georgia, and with a population of about six million in the metro area, is also the state’s largest city and biggest real estate market.
 Other major cities in Georgia include Augusta, Columbus, Macon, and Savannah – the oldest city in the state.

-Between 2018 and 2019, Georgia had a net population gain of nearly 200,000 residents, according to the Governor’s Office of Planning and Budget and is one of the fastest growing among all 50 states in the U.S. Last year alone, the population of Georgia grew by almost 1%.
+Between 2020 and 2021, Georgia had a net population gain of nearly 114,000 residents, according to the Governor’s Office of Planning and Budget and is expected to grow by another 1.1 million between now and 2030.

 Key Population Stats:

 - In 2020 Georgia had a state population of just over 10.7 million people, according to the most recent statistics from the U.S. Census Bureau.

 - Since 2010 the population of Georgia grew by 10.6%.

 - Today, Georgia has more than 10.8 million residents, according to the Governor's Office.